History Comes to You!

 Are your students studying architecture and design?
 Let us lead you on a guided tour through downtown Sioux Falls or one of our historic neighborhoods.
 Learn about the early people history of Sioux Falls as you examine the beautiful architecture they created.

 Are you studying a specific period of time in history and you would like to bring “the real thing” to your classroom?
 Give us a call; we may be able to help!
-With over 100,000 artifacts in the collection, the museum staff can bring history to life in your classroom through an artifact show-and-tell program.
+With over 100,000 artifacts in the collection, the museum staff can bring history to life in your classroom through a virtual artifact show-and-tell program.

 Sioux Falls Architects